 Embrace Collaboration

 Innovation thrives in diverse environments.
-Encourage cross-functional collaboration and seek input from employees, customers, and industry experts.
+Startups should encourage cross-functional collaboration and seek input from employees, customers, and industry experts.

 Leverage Technology